 IPHASA provides a continent-wide platform where African paediatric and adolescent HIV researchers, implementers, and policy-makers gather to share original research, showcase innovations and build skills in implementation science.
 Through this symposium, STREPP and partners aim to support evidence-to-practice translation so that what works in the lab or pilot setting becomes routine programme reality across Africa

 IPHASA’s work is grounded in the urgent need to translate evidence into scalable, context-appropriate action for African children and adolescents living with HIV.
 Each focus area brings together global experts, local implementers, and youth advocates to address persistent gaps.
 From research dissemination and implementation capacity to innovation and policy translation.
-Through its annual symposium and year-round engagements, IPHASA promotes cross-country learning, practical implementation frameworks, and the development of the next generation of African researchers driving the HIV response.
+Through its bi-annual symposium and year-round engagements, IPHASA promotes cross-country learning, practical implementation frameworks, and the continuous development of the next generation of African researchers driving the HIV response.

 Curating and presenting peer-reviewed studies and abstracts from across Africa on paediatric/adolescent HIV prevention, treatment, retention and transition.